YoussefHindi/ROCO506Z/README.md

 In this example we changed to A* path planning algorithm.

 catkin_make again and source it again and relaunch the launch file again and the new algorithm is set.
+This package was implemented and based and build up upon from this [github repositiory](http://www.dropwizard.io/1.0.2/docs/)

 ### And coding style tests